haddocking/haddocking.github.io/news/_posts/2016-10-06-NMR-group-lab-day-out-2016.md

 image:
   feature:
 ---
 The [NMR group](http://www.uu.nl/nmr) had its annual lab day out on October 5th.
 It started with a fierce gaming competition.
 After several rounds of Pictionary, music recognition challenge and DIXIT, my team won!
-I am now the proud owner of the PI of the year 2016 award (which does look much larger than it is in reality on the picture) :-)
+I am now the proud owner of the PI of the year 2016 award (which does look on the picture much larger than it is in reality) :-)

 <figure align="center">
     <img width="200" src="/images/posts/2016-10-05-PI-of-the-year.png">